hapax/hapax.github.io/assets/chuzenji.md

 for hotels on the wifi.
 A balding clerk listens to the baseball---from what I can tell, the Swallows are leading the Baystars---and watches me with quiet indulgence.
 He has nowhere to be and all the time in the world.
 He yawns, switches stations; I can play at browsing snacks for as long as I like.
-Little Forest Inn has rooms.
+Perhaps this is the convenience store version of *omotenashi*, Japan's famous hospitality, repackaged as a small and portable indifference to my blundering efforts.

 Incidentally, this is what forever feels like: a balding clerk listening to baseball scores, while a gaijin picks up one brand of novelty pretzel after another after another, all with the imperturbable slowness of a